jakobevangelista/nextauth-clerk-migration/README.md

 ### 4. Trickle Migration

-To seamlessly transition your users from NextAuth to Clerk without any downtime, you have to wrap the &lt;TrickleWrapper> around your application in a template.ts file in the root component and export the endpoint that the trickle wrapper calls along with some helper functions the endpoint needs.
-You can read more about what template.ts does [here](https://nextjs.org/docs/app/api-reference/file-conventions/template).
-This code will automatically create and sign in users in Clerk who were previously authenticated with NextAuth.
+To seamlessly transition your users from NextAuth to Clerk without any downtime, we give you a for your app that allows users to be created in clerk and later signed into clerk.

 During this process, users will sign in and sign up through next-auth.

 #### Create the helper functions

 Next-auth allows you to bring your own db, that means we can't encompass all the possible adapters, but what we can do is have you implement helper functions that feed into our api.
-We require 4 external functions you need to implement.
-There are examples in the _auth-migration folder in sampleHelper.ts to see what our createAPI function requires.
-One function is just the old auth() function from nextauth, we have you implement this because now you can use this function throughout your whole app when you are switching the data access layer from next-auth's auth() to Clerk's auth().
+We require 3 external functions you need to implement.

-The second function uses the createUser function's params, so you can pass whatever options you'd like as an object through this function, we've also exported the type for you.
+The first is a getUserById which takes in an id and returns the createUser function's params, so you can pass whatever options you'd like as an object through this function, we've also exported the type for you.
 You can find more information about the params [here](https://clerk.com/docs/references/backend/user/create-user)

-The third function is used in the batch import which takes in all the ids for your users.
+The second is retrieving the userId of the logged in user.

-The last functions queries the user information by id, like the second function, you return an object which is the createUser function's params.
+The third is a list of all your userId's.

-These are an example of the helper functions, you have to implement them yourself using your adapter.
+These are an example of the helper function, you have to implement them yourself using your adapter.
 This example uses drizzle ORM with Neon Postgres.

 ```js
 // src/app/_auth-migration/sampleHelpers.ts